rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 We've added a new BrighterScript config property called `pruneEmptyCodeFiles` which defaults to `false`.
 When set to `true`, brightscript files that are considered empty won't be published during transpilation.
 It also adds a `canBePruned` property to the Brs and XML files.

-Currently Brs files are considered empty if they don't contain a `FunctionStatement`, `MethodStatement`, or a `ClassStatement`.
-I might have missed something here.
+Currently Brs files are considered empty if they don't contain a `FunctionStatement`, `MethodStatement`, or a `ClassStatement`. (let us know if we missed one)

 This will also remove imports of empty scripts.
 If a brightscript file that an xml files references has their `canBePruned` field return false, the associated import will be removed too.

 On a large internal project, this resulted in significant compile-time speedups.

 - **ultra 4800x (OS 12.5):**
-    - pruning off: 7250ms
+    - pruning off: `7250ms`
-    - pruning on:  4965ms
+    - pruning on:  `4965ms`

 - **stick4k 3800x (OS 12.5):**
-    - pruning off: 5789ms
+    - pruning off: `5789ms`
-    - pruning on:  4342ms
+    - pruning on:  `4342ms`

 - **express 3960x (OS 11.5):**
-    - pruning off: 8232ms
+    - pruning off: `8232ms`
-    - pruning on:  6111ms
+    - pruning on:  `6111ms`

 ## Assign `.program` to the builder BEFORE emitting `afterProgramCreate` event
 <!-- 2024-01-11 (for v0.65.17 released on 2024-01-16), https://github.com/RokuCommunity/brighterscript/pull/1011 -->

-We fixed a small BrighterScript plugin bug where where the `ProgramBuilder` doesn't have a reference to `.program` when the `afterProgramCreate` event fires.
+For [BrighterScript plugin](https://github.com/rokucommunity/brighterscript/blob/master/docs/plugins.md) authors, we fixed a small bug where where the `ProgramBuilder` doesn't have a reference to `.program` when the `afterProgramCreate` event fires.
 We solved this by assigning `.program` _before_ emitting the event.

-## adds support for libpkg prefix
+## Adds support for `libpkg:` prefix
 <!-- 2024-01-16 (for v0.65.17 released on 2024-01-16), https://github.com/RokuCommunity/brighterscript/pull/1017 -->

-BrighterScript has fixed a bug where component libraries that use `libpkg:/` scheme for script imports would fail to find files.
+We fixed a bug in where component libraries that use `libpkg:/` scheme for script imports would fail to find files.

 You can now use `libpkg:/` in xml script imports as well as BrighterScript import statements.